KarolS/millfork-benchmarks/6502/README.md

 * I haven't been able to make Atalan compile benchmarks other than `sieve` and `romsum` without crashing.

-* Language limitations make it very hard, if not impossible, to implement `fib` in KickC and `fib` and `linkedlist` in Prog8.
+* Language limitations make it very hard, if not impossible, to implement `fib` in KickC and `fib` in Prog8.

 * BASIC-BOSS was included as a curiosity, to compare the 1988 technology with more modern solutions.
 Due to various limitations, only the `sieve` benchmark was implemented and it displays the timing in decimal, not hexadecimal.